 This effective cooling blanket is made of 100% virgin hypoallergenic polyester, so it performs well all year-round.
 Hot sleepers or those struggling throughout summer, in general, may appreciate that this blanket was created using a technologically advanced mesh fabric, which helps keep body temperature better regulated.

 Those who naturally burn hotter while they sleep, or live with excessive perspiration may like sleeping with this blanket.
 The Climabalance uses climate zones to adjust for colder or warmer temperatures, and additionally works to reduce sweating and distribute body heat.
-This way, you may be less likely to wake up in the night because of discomfort from perspiration, or feeling overheated.
+This way, you may be less likely to wake up in the night because of discomfort from sweat, or feeling overheated.

 If you have a sensitivity to allergens, live with asthma, or want to protect yourself from dust mites, this hypoallergenic blanket is resistant to mold and mildew.
 When you need to care for the Climabalance blanket, it is safe to throw into the washer machine on a hot cycle without compromising integrity.

 What We Liked